+The pomegranate tree is fairly small – its dwarf varieties grow as low as two feet high – and can flourish in pots, making it a good option for container gardeners.
 Though the tree is not particularly difficult to cultivate in a container, it does require regular care in its early years: if you choose to grow it from infancy, be prepared to prune and trim it fairly often.

 The Dwarf Varieties

-However, newly planted trees need lots of water to develop.
-Depending on the size of your pot, the denseness of your soil, heat and wind, your pomegranate may need to be watered frequently--even daily or even twice a day during the heat of summer.
+Once fully mature, pomegranates are fairly drought tolerant.
+Newly planted trees need lots of water to develop.
+Depending on the size of your pot, the denseness of your soil, heat, and wind, your pomegranate may need to be watered frequently--even daily or even twice a day during the heat of summer.
 While they don't want to sit in water, try to keep the soil damp, not wet.

-Though these trees tolerate a wide variety of potting soil types, one constant is that their soil must be well-drained: keeping the pomegranate tree in waterlogged soil will surely damage it.
+Though these trees tolerate a wide variety of potting soil types, one constant is that their soil must be well-drained; keeping the pomegranate tree in waterlogged soil will surely damage it.
 A soil with lots of organic matter is best.
 Make sure the pot you choose has good drainage in the bottom.
 It is also a good idea to elevate your container with pot feet.

 Like most trees growing in containers, pomegranate trees will need regular fertilizing.
-Mix a slow release organic fertilizer into the soil when you pot it up and then use a diluted liquid, organic fertilizer every few weeks during the growing season.
+Mix a slow-release organic fertilizer into the soil when you pot it up and then use a diluted liquid, organic fertilizer every few weeks during the growing season.